 Why is the energy price cap needed?

 One such example of a default tariff is the standard variable tariff or SVT.
 SVTs are a very poor value option for energy customers and are likely to be the most expensive deal offered by your supplier.
-In fact you could save

 Will the energy price cap affect prepayment customers?